M0WA/marsos/README.md

 if there is an error during the build process you might want to cleanup remaining loopback devices (losetup + dmsetup).

+in case everything is successful a raw image is available in ${DISTBUILDDIR}. see run.sh as an example of how to run the image.

 ## run the image

 this will run the image with qemu.